Jump to content

 • Virtual vehicle environment for the design and research of new acoustic functions

-• Audio workstation for sound design and definition of target noises (DSP Concepts Audio Weaver, various DAWs and extensions, embedded systems for applications in test vehicles)
+• Audio workstation for sound design and definition of target sound concepts (DSP Concepts Audio Weaver, various DAWs and extensions, embedded systems for applications in test vehicles)

 Service & Offer